Norlock/nvim-traveller/README.md

 ### What makes this file manager different than others?

 I want to put the emphasis on multi-project use, having a polished experience inside Neovim.
-Take a look at the showcase to see how it can enhance your workflow for multiproject use.
+Take a look at the showcase to see how it can enhance your workflow for multi-project use.
-The idea is that you don't have to open new terminals and navigate to the desired location to open up another instance of Neovim.
-If for instance you are creating a frontend application and want to see what kind of parameters your request need to have.
-You cam navigate inside Neovim and quickly open the correct project.
+The idea is that you don't have to open new terminals and navigate to the desired locations only to open up another instance of Neovim.

+If for instance you are creating a frontend application and want to see what kind of parameters your request needs to have.
+You can navigate inside Neovim quickly and open the backend project.
 You share the buffers so yanking / pasting is very convenient.
+It also makes sure cwd is always correct so your plugins will work.

-If for example you need to tail some log file of your backend you can open a terminal from inside neovim at the correct location.
+If for example you need to tail some log file of your backend you can open a real terminal (or terminal tab) from inside Neovim at the correct location.

 ## Features
 - [x] Fast navigation through directories